dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 ## Looking at the interaction from Mallory's point of view

-It's very likely Mallory's was not paid to write the patch, but they still worked on it and thought their work was good enough to open a pull request.
+It's very likely Mallory's was not paid to write the patch, (this is a medium-size opens source project, after all) but they still worked on it and thought their work was good enough to open a pull request.

-They probably don't know much about the project, and it's likely they don't know everything about Git, Python, flake8 or black - and it's even possible they know nothing about testing!
+They probably don't know much about the project, and it's likely they don't know everything about Git, Python, flake8 or black.
+And it's even possible they know nothing about testing.

 Yet, the first reply they got for the maintainer is "Thanks!
 Your commits have been merged".
 Boom.
 The collaboration is already working.

 What a great start!

-Contrast with a typical response when using PM,  which would look like this:
+Contrast with a typical response when using Pessimistic Merging,  which would look like this:

-> hank you for contribution, but the CI does not pass (test_foo_bar4 is
+> Thank you for your contribution, but the CI does not pass (test_foo_bar4 is
-> failing and there are some lint error).
+> failing and there are some lint errors).
 Also, please merge or rebase
-> your work on top of the main branch so that the merge is fast-forward".
+> your work on top of the main branch so that the merge is fast-forward.

 ... followed by a bunch of nitpicks about the merge request.